CSS-Angie/Food-Forest-Foraging/README.md

 *	Style plant page with Bootstrap and CSS
 </details><hr>

-<details><summary><b>User-story 4: As a food forest owner I'm not tech savvy, so I need to see immediately what I can find in the navigation section.</b></summary>
+<details><summary><b>User-story 4: As a food forest owner I'm not tech savvy, so I need to see what I can find immediately in the navigation section.</b></summary>

 <br>Acceptance criteria:

 *	The navigation bar is not overcrowded
 *	Every navigation point makes sense
-*	Responsive and looks clean and clear at every device
+*	Responsive and looks clean and clear on every device
 *	Navigation is intuitive

 Tasks: